Track your nutrition and health goals

 Yoga / Stretching~150–200 kcal

 The most efficient path to 1000 calories is combining HIIT (400–500 kcal) with a cardio session or brisk walking to cover the remainder.
-This approach is less taxing on the body than trying to burn everything in one workout type.
+This approach is less taxing on the body than a single long session.

 1. Cardio Workouts to Burn 1000 Calories

 High-intensity cardio is the fastest route to 1000 calories.
-Running, cycling, swimming, and rowing are the most effective options.
+Running, cycling, swimming, and rowing are the most calorie-efficient cardio options:

-Swimming: Vigorous freestyle swimming burns 500–700 calories per hour and is joint-friendly, making it ideal for people with knee or hip concerns.
+Swimming: Vigorous freestyle swimming burns 500–700 calories per hour and is joint-friendly, making it ideal for heavier individuals or those with knee/hip issues.

-The Hint app's Pro Workouts feature logs all of these activities and calculates personalized calorie estimates based on your age, gender, weight, height, and activity intensity.
+The Hint app's Workouts feature logs all of these activities and calculates personalized calorie estimates based on your body weight, heart rate, and intensity.

 2. HIIT Workouts to Burn 1000 Calories

 High-Intensity Interval Training (HIIT) is the most time-efficient way to burn 1000 calories, especially for people who prefer shorter, more intense sessions.
-A well-structured HIIT session burns 400–600 calories in 30–45 minutes — and continues to burn calories for hours after via the afterburn effect (EPOC).
+A well-structured HIIT session burns 400–600 calories in 45–60 minutes.

 How to Burn 1000 Calories in 30 Minutes with HIIT

-Burning 1000 calories in a single 30-minute session is only possible for very heavy individuals (90 kg+) at extreme intensities.
-For most people, a 30-minute HIIT session burns 300–500 calories.
-To reach 1000, either extend the session to 60–75 minutes or pair HIIT with a 30-minute walk.
+Burning 1000 calories in a single 30-minute session is only possible for very heavy individuals (90 kg+) doing maximal-effort HIIT.
+For most people, a 30-minute HIIT session burns 300–450 calories.
+To reach 1000, pair it with a 30-minute run or brisk walk afterward.

 Sample HIIT Workout to Burn 1000 Calories at Home